corehunter/corehunter3-r/cran-comments.md

 There were no ERRORs or WARNINGs.

-There was 1 NOTE because this is the first submission of the package:
+There was 1 NOTE on win-builder:

 * checking CRAN incoming feasibility ...
 NOTE

-	Maintainer: ‘Herman De Beukelaer <herman.debeukelaer@gmail.com>’
+	Maintainer: 'Herman De Beukelaer <herman.debeukelaer@gmail.com>'

-	New submission
+	Days since last update: 1

 	License components with restrictions and base license permitting such:
 	  MIT + file LICENSE
 	File 'LICENSE':
 	  YEAR: 2016
 	  COPYRIGHT: Herman De Beukelaer, Guy Davenport

-Only on win-builder the same note also says

- * Possibly mis-spelled words in DESCRIPTION:
+	Possibly mis-spelled words in DESCRIPTION:
-	  Gower's (12:25)
-	  Shannon's (11:56)
-	  genotypes (12:10)
-	  phenotypes (12:47)
+	  Multi (2:8)
+	  allelic (13:28)
+	  germplasm (8:89)
-	  phenotypic (9:60)
+	  phenotypic (11:26)
-	  precomputed (10:7)
+	  precomputed (11:47)

-Each of these words is however correctly spelled.
+	  representativeness (13:5)

+It has only been one day since version 3.0.0 was deployed because this version 3.0.1 is a hotfix as requested by Prof. Brian Ripley that fixes the issues described above.
+The words flagged by the spellchecker are correctly spelled.

 ## Downstream dependencies